Gary-In-IT/FSDI-101-assignment1/README.md

 <hr>
 Basic HTML only folks, nothing fancy here.
 <br>
-Will improve bothe in elegance and fuction over time.
+Will improve both in elegance and fuction over time.